 Students must self-report if they test positive for COVID-19 via coronavirus.utah.edu.
+Please tell me so I can alert class.

 Instructional Support Team:

 The instructor will grade the weekly homework, paper and exams.

 Course Materials:

 Textbook: Morris Hirsch, Stephen Smale & Robert Devaney, Differential Equations, Dynamical Systems, and an Introduction to Chaos 3d ed, Academic Press, Waltham, 2013.
 ISBN 978-0-12-382010-5 Available to rent or buy as Kindle, hardcover or paperback.
 Students may purchase another edition, but the student is responsible for solving the correct homework problems, which will be assigned from the 3rd edition.
 Course materials other than the textbook will be available on line at the course webpage and in canvas.